 In 1996, Arthur Aron, a social psychologist at the Interpersonal Relations Department of the University of Stony Brook, New York, conducted an interesting experiment in his lab.

 His objective was to find out how the variables that can establish a strong and intimate bond between two strangers actually worked, by using a series of questions.

 At first, Aron’s work wasn’t trying to make two people fall in love.
 His objective was purely academic, and he conducted it in a clinical laboratory environment.

 Nevertheless, The New York Times published his study anew in January 2015, through an essay written by another academic, Mandy Len Catron.

 The motivation?
-According to Catron, through the 36 questions that Professor Aron had devised to study the bonds of intimacy between two people, it was possible to actually fall in love.
+According to Catron, through the “36 questions to fall in love” that Professor Aron had devised to study the bonds of intimacy between two people, it was actually possible to actually fall in love.